BU-DiSC/CAVE/Readme.md

 We tested in the following configurations:

-* RedHat Linux 4.9, Clang 11, EXT4 file system.
+* RedHat Linux 4.9, Clang 11, with EXT4 file system.
-* Windows 11, GCC 13 + LLVM + UCRT toolchain from winlibs.com, NTFS file system.
+* Windows 11, GCC 13 and 14 toolchain using [MinGW-w64](https://www.mingw-w64.org/), with NTFS file system.

 ## Usage

-### Data File Parser
+### Prepare Data

 We developed a `parser` to convert common graph data into our binary file structure.
 It provides simple support for standard adjacent list, edge list files in plain text format, as well as binary adjacency and edge list for compact storage and faster parsing.

-Please check `/scripts/graph_parser.py` and documentation of [NetworKit package](https://networkit.github.io/) to convert other types of data or make a binary file from plain texts.
+Please check `/scripts/graph_convert.py`, install and read documentation of [NetworKit package](https://networkit.github.io/) about how to convert other data formats and make a binary file from plain texts. *We recommend first convert the input graph to `binadj` or `binedge` format for the best parsing performance.*

-Data files with suffix `.adjlist`, `.edgelist`, `.binadj` and `.binedge` will be automatically detected.
-Otherwise please indicate the file format by the `-format` argument.

 ```bash
 ./bin/parser <input_data_path> -format (adjlist/edgelist/binedge/binadj)
 ```

-### Benchmark/Examples
+Data files with suffix `.adjlist`, `.edgelist`, `.binadj` and `.binedge` will be automatically detected.
+Otherwise please indicate the file format by the `-format` argument.

+### Run Algorithm and Benchmark

-`/bin` includes executables of all algorithms to be tested.
-We provide BFS, DFS, WCC, PageRank, and Random Walk out of the box.
-You can implement your algorithms following similar codes.
+After compilation, `/bin` will include executables of algorithms to be tested.
+We provide BFS, DFS, WCC, PageRank, and Random Walk algorithms out of the box.
+You can edit and implement your algorithms following similar codes.

 Our executables supports the following arguments for benchmark usages.